firubi/cachyos-minimal/README.md

 # CachyOS-minimal
 In order to install a minimal KDE-desktop, deselect everything except `plasma-desktop`, `sddm` and `sddm-kcm`.
 Remove any other program you see fit.
 Switch from paru to yay :)

+##
+I recommend only using ananicy rules and bluetooth.
+I've had issues with high ram usage and firefox reporting running out of disk space with profile-sync-daemon enabled.

 ## Basic KDE functionality
 - `sudo pacman -S --needed kscreen dolphin breeze-gtk kde-gtk-config kate plasma-pa plasma-nm plasma-systemmonitor bluedevil ark qt5-wayland`